 Through an intellectually engaging curriculum, students in this program will go beyond passive learning to become thought leaders and active creators of knowledge.

 Our online PhD in Management empowers you to:

-Walden’s PhD in Management program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+Walden’s PhD in Management degree program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 Among other benefits, ACBSP accreditation provides:

 Graduates of this program will be prepared to:

 The ability to transfer credit at Walden can give you a more seamless, effective, and cost-efficient way to continue your education.
 Complete your required coursework sooner by transferring applicable required graduate credits from coursework or credentials into a Walden degree program.